stabla/soundColor/README.md

 ## Installation
 ###Into index.html
-  define your audio source, and place your sound into song/ folder. :
+  define your audio source, and place your sound into song/ folder :

     src="song/YourSong.mp3"